dotsquid/StableEnum/README.md

 # StableEnum
-Serialization of enums as string in Unity3d
+Serialization of enums as string in Unity3d.
+Kudos to my colleague [Vasyl Romanets](https://github.com/O1dSeaman) for an idea how to make this solution cleaner

 ## Problem
 Unity3d serializes enums as ints.
 This causes the problem when new values are inserted in enum: it "suddenly" turns out that previously serialized enums have wrong values.